RabidAnubis/IaC/README.md

 # IaC
-Simple terraform example for integrating with IBM Cloud Schematics
+Simple terraform and ansible examples for integrating with IBM Cloud Schematics